 A table check constraint specifies a search condition.
-The constraint is violated if the result of the search condition is false for any row of the table (but not if it is unknown).
+The constraint is violated if the result of the search condition is False for any row of the table (but not if it is Unknown).

-4.6.6.4 Triggers
+4.6.5.5 Triggers

-A trigger, though not defined to be a component of a base table, is an object associated with a single base table.
-A trigger specifies a trigger event, a trigger action time, and one or more triggered actions.
+A trigger is an object associated with a single base table or a single viewed table.
+A trigger specifies a subject table, trigger event, a trigger action time, and one or more triggered actions.

-A trigger event specifies what action on the base table shall cause the triggered actions.
+A trigger event specifies what action on the subject table shall cause the triggered actions.
 A trigger event is either INSERT, DELETE, or UPDATE.

-A trigger action time specifies whether the triggered action is to be taken BEFORE or AFTER the trigger event.
+A trigger action time specifies whether the triggered action is to taken BEFORE, INSTEAD OF, or AFTER the trigger event.

-A triggered action is either an SQL procedure statement or BEGIN ATOMIC, followed by one or more <SQL procedure statement>s terminated with <semicolon>s, followed by END.
+A triggered action is either an <SQL procedure statement> or BEGIN ATOMIC, followed by one or more <SQL procedure statement>s terminated with <semicolon>s, followed by END.

-4.6.7 View definitions
+4.6.6 View definitions